Faithful-Resource-Pack/Docs/src/routes/pages/textures/contributor-handbook.md

 ANY reused part of an existing Faithful texture should be credited in your submission.
 Additionally, if you’ve collaborated with someone else while making the texture, credit the co-author(s) as well.
 Ping all co-authors in your submission comment for the bot to add them automatically.
 You can find out exactly who made which texture by searching for it using the `/texture` command or by using our web app gallery.

 If you see plain text rather than a Discord ping in the `/texture` embed, this is a user who is no longer in the Discord server.
 To credit them, you can surround their name in curly brackets, so the bot can detect you're trying to add this user as a co-author.
 For example, "Fixed a false line.
 Credit to {Author} for the original texture." would credit Author.
-This syntax also works for users who are in the server, but it's usually easier to just directly ping them.

-However, if credits for a texture are missing, you don’t need to worry about any of this.
+This syntax also works for users who are in the server, but it's usually easier to just directly ping them (if credits for a texture are missing, you don’t need to worry about any of this).

 You can delete your submission at any time by clicking the arrow icon below your submission, waiting for the bot to finish reacting, then click the trash bin icon.
 Additionally, if you ever want your texture removed from Faithful after it has passed voting and been added, message the Managers and they will remove your texture.